 Understanding ovulation and your cycle

-Ovulation is the moment when an egg is released from one of the ovaries and is ready to be fertilized.
-Knowing when this phase occurs enables you to use the ovulation test optimally.
-Generally speaking, ovulation occurs around the middle of you menstrual cycle.
-However, this timing can vary considerably from one woman to another, or even from one month to the next in the same woman.
+Ovulation is when an egg is released from one of the ovaries and is ready to be fertilized.
+Knowing when this phase takes place enables you to use the ovulation test optimally.
+Generally speaking, ovulation occurs around the middle of your menstrual cycle.
+However, this timing can vary considerably from woman to woman, and even from month to month in the same woman.
 Signs of ovulation include a slight rise in basal body temperature, changes in cervical mucus or increased breast tenderness.

 What is ovulation?

-Ovulation is a key biological process in the reproductive cycle reproduction cycle.
-This is the point in the menstrual cycle when a mature egg is released from one of the ovaries, ready to be fertilized by a sperm, which can lead to pregnancy.
+Ovulation is a key biological process in the female reproductive cycle.
+It is the moment in the menstrual cycle when a mature egg is released by one of the ovaries, ready to be fertilized by a sperm, which can lead to a

 To understand ovulation, it's useful to know the phases of the menstrual cycle, which lasts on average between 28 and 35 days for most women, although this can vary.
 The follicular phase begins on the first day of menstruation and ends with the onset of ovulation.
 During this phase, the brain secretes follicle stimulating hormone (FSH), which stimulates the ovarian follicles to mature.
 Several follicles begin to develop, but usually only one will reach full maturity.